 - Stressful life events such as a break-up/divorce, job change or loss, move, financial difficulty

 - Stress from a medical illness

 How can therapy help?

 You may be wondering how “talking about it” can help with depression or anxiety.
 Psychotherapy alone can be very effective in treating both these issues.
 A therapist can help you recognize un-productive thinking patterns, provide perspective, and coping strategies that you may not be able to achieve on your own.
-I utilize evidenced-based treatments such as CBT, EMDR, and DBT as well as providing resources (books, articles, videos) to supplement your therapeutic work.
-Check out my blog for tips on managing anxiety and depression.
+We utilize evidenced-based treatments such as CBT, EMDR, and DBT as well as providing resources (books, articles, videos) to supplement your therapeutic work.
+Check out the blog for tips on managing anxiety and depression.